 One of the biggest problems with only using Facebook is that it won't show up on search engines like Google.
 Most people, but not everyone, use Facebook and Instagram.
 However, everyone has access to search engines like Google, Yahoo, or Bing on their phones.

-Many customers prefer using Google to find businesses, and if you don’t have a website, it can make your business seem less professional.
+Many customers prefer using Google to find businesses, and if you don't have a website, it can make your business seem less professional.
 If potential customers search for services in your area and see your competitors listed but not you, you're at a disadvantage.
+Search engine optimization SEO is impossible without a website—you simply can't rank in search engine results if you don't exist on the web outside of social media platforms.

 Competitors Already Have Websites